 The Master of Arts in History is designed for those who wish to further their knowledge of history and the historian's craft, prepare for doctoral programs, or pursue professional goals through the Museum Studies option.
 Course offerings reflect the Department of History and Geography's commitment to the highest standards of research and writing and to the development of an awareness and understanding of diverse cultures.
 A minimum of 33 semester hours is required for completion of the degree.
 Thesis and non-thesis options are offered

-For information on graduate studies in history, contact Dr. Lindsey Churchill, Assistant Professor of History and Director of Graduate Studies Program at firstname.lastname@example.org or call (405) 974-5671.
+For information on graduate studies in history, contact Dr. Lindsey Churchill, the director of the graduate studies program at email@example.com or call (405) 974-5671.

 M.A. in History (program brochure)